para-lipics/para-lipics/README.md

-# para-lipics: An Unofficial LIPIcs Template for Typst
+# para-lipics: A LIPIcs-style Template for Typst

 A community-maintained Typst reproduction of the official LaTeX `lipics-v2021.cls` template.

 <img src="assets/thumbnail.png" alt="para-lipics thumbnail" width="50%">

-GitHub issues and pull requests are welcome.
+Found a bug or want to improve the template?
+Open an issue or submit a pull request, contributions are welcome!

+⚠️ Note: For best results, install required fonts manually, see [Requirements](#requirements).

 ## Basic usage